blib-la/runpod-worker-comfy/README.md

 This will skip downloading the default models for this image.

 🚨 It's important to specify the `--platform linux/amd64`, otherwise you will get an error on RunPod, see [#13](https://github.com/blib-la/runpod-worker-comfy/issues/13)

+### Restoring ComfyUI snapshots

+The popular [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) extension allows exporting a snapshot of ComfyUI with all installed extensions as JSON file.
+See [here](https://github.com/ltdrdata/ComfyUI-Manager?tab=readme-ov-file#snapshot-manager) on how to use this feature.

+To restore a snapshot within the Docker build process and make all listed extensions available in the RunPod worker, simply put the snapshot file named as `snapshot.json` in the root directory and trigger an image build.

+🚨 Some custom nodes and extensions may download models as part of the installation process.
+This can considerably blow up the image size.
+Additionally, having many custom nodes and extensions may increase the initialization time of ComfyUI.
+You should therefore be careful with what exensions to add to your worker.

 ## Local testing